deuwin/dspi/README.md

 dSPI is a vanilla industry stockpiling NewGRF for OpenTTD.

-Industries are altered so that cargo is produced periodically by drawing on their input stockpile.
+Industries are changed so that cargo is produced regularly by drawing on their input stockpile.
 If you fill up the stockpile, the industry will refuse delivery and you won't get paid!

 However, industries with a healthy stockpile and good level of transported cargo will ramp up production allowing you to deliver more!